flowdev/gflowparser/README.md

 # gflowparser
 Flow DSL parser for the Go programming language build with flowdev/gparselib.

+## Status
+This project is already quite useful (especially when used via the `go2md` project).
+But the following points are still missing:
+1. [ ] Complete documentation
+1. [ ] Refactor the `data2svg` package into flows
+1. [ ] Add missing tests and fix bugs

 ## Flow DSL
 The flow DSL is used to show the flow of data between components.
 So it consists of two main objects:
 - components that perform computations, I/O, etc. and